kdp-99114/Fullstack-Practical/README.md

 Practical-18: Create an HTML Form and Validate it with Javascript (Client-side Programming Language)

 Practical-19: Create an HTML page with Multi-Step Form

+Practical-20: Create a Responsive Layout using Bootstrap Grid System